digital-asset/daml-finance/package/main/daml/Daml.Finance.Interface.Util/README.md

-# Daml.Finance.Interface.Common
+# Daml.Finance.Interface.Util

-This package contains type definitions and helper functions that are used by other interface (and implementation) packages.
+This package contains helper functions that are used by other interface (and implementation) packages.

-It also includes the definition of the `Disclosure` interface, which is a technical interface used to set observers on a contract.